Monith/codepath_tip_calculator/README.md

 ## Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of an implemented user story:

 ![GIF of tip calculator app] (tip_calc_gif.gif)